soft9000/PyDAO/README.md

 Project Video: https://youtu.be/azCokv4iI8k

+All four (4) workflows are supported - feel free to give each a try!

-MAIN.py (Release Testing)
+MAIN.py
 -------
 ![PyDAO GUI](https://github.com/soft9000/PyDAO/blob/master/PyDAO_GUI.png)

 2021/02/18: Have been using row factories for awhile now.
 Decided to share.
 We also can now .insert + .update our DAO's 'object.fields' data, as well.

-2018/12/31: The GUI is working well enough to declare what we have as an Alpha.
-All four (4) workflows are supported - feel free to give it a try!
+2023/05/37: Yeas latter the GUI is working well enough to declare what we have as Release.

-If you want to support the effort, then purchase one of [our books on amazon](https://www.amazon.com/Randall-Nagy/e/B08ZJLH1VN) or [training opportunuties](https://www.udemy.com/user/randallnagy2/).
+If you want to support the effort, fell free to purchase one of [our books on amazon](https://www.amazon.com/Randall-Nagy/e/B08ZJLH1VN) or [training opportunuties](https://www.udemy.com/user/randallnagy2/).

 PyDAO UI: https://github.com/soft9000/PyDAO/blob/master/SqltDAO/main.py

 API Example
 ------------
-For those who would rather create the DAO directly, without using a data file:
+For those who would rather create the DAO directly without needing a file full of data:

 Fast-Schema Example - https://github.com/soft9000/PyDAO/blob/master/SqltDAO/Demo123.py